amd/MxGPU-Virtualization/smi-lib/cli/cpp/docs/external/README.md

 * `--gpu=<gpu_index from list, gpu_bdf, gpu_uuid>`
     Gets static information about the
     specified GPU.
-If no argument is provided, returns information for all GPUs on the system.
+If no argument is provided, returns information for all devices available on the system.
+If it is only --gpu without any value, then it returns information for all GPUs.
 If no static information argument is provided all static information will be returned.
 Static arguments for the GPU are the following:
   * `--asic`
           All asic information
   * `--bus`